IBM/go-sdk-core/Authentication.md

 - CRTokenFilename: (optional) the name of the file containing the injected CR token value.
-If not specified, then the authenticator will first try `/var/run/secrets/tokens/vault-token` and then `/var/run/secrets/tokens/sa-token` as the default value (first file found is used).
+If not specified, then the authenticator will first try `/var/run/secrets/tokens/vault-token` and then `/var/run/secrets/tokens/sa-token` and finally `/var/run/secrets/codeengine.cloud.ibm.com/compute-resource-token/token` as the default value (first file found is used).
 The application must have `read` permissions on the file containing the CR token value.

 - IAMProfileName: (optional) the name of the linked trusted IAM profile to be used when obtaining the